GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 ### Why there is no PWM configuration structure

-Channel mode and channel polarity form the narrow PWM-channel configuration transaction and are passed directly to `TIM_ConfigPWMChannels()`.
-Duty has a distinct lifecycle and preload/update contract, so it is configured separately.
+Channel mode, channel polarity, output-compare preload, and output-compare fast mode form the narrow PWM-channel configuration transaction and are passed directly to `TIM_ConfigPWM()`.
+Duty has a distinct lifecycle and update contract, so it is configured separately.

 Frequency and GPIO output speed are deliberately absent: